Collaborating for Impact in Zambia

 Our visit to Zambia illustrated how two of our strategic initiatives—and the collaboration between them—are advancing successfully thanks to the work of our partners.
 We also appreciate how important it is to understand the context in which our partners work.
 The time that our Board members and guests shared with our partners and the beneficiaries of the programs they are implementing yielded valuable insights, which will help inform the evolution of our strategies going forward.

-Improving early childhood development outcomes for young children affected by HIV and AIDS.
+Improving the growth and development outcomes for young children affected by HIV and AIDS in East and Southern Africa.
 Learn more ›